top of page

 • Casual and relaxed option that encourages mingling

-• Budget-friendly option thanks to fewer staff required
+• Budget-friendly due to fewer staff required

 Disadvantages of BBQ Catering

-• Can get messy; sauces and open flames may cause spills.
+• Can get messy; sauces and open flames may cause spills

-• Very much weather dependent!
+• Very much weather dependent, so planning is crucial

 Expert Tips